Cloudilly/Ding-Dong-iBeacons/README.md

 #DingDong iBeacons
 Repository contains sample codes to build a digital doorbell with a Estimote iBeacon.
 Cloudilly is used to build its chat + push notification system.
 When near an iBeacon, a visitor can press on a digital button to trigger a push notification out to the iBeacon's associated owner.
 If the owner choose to answer a ringing doorbell, both visitor and owner can communicate via a chat room.
-A secret token is used to verify ownership before associating an iBeacon to a user account.
+A secret token is used to verify ownership before associating the iBeacon to a user account.

 ![DingDong](https://github.com/Cloudilly/Images/blob/master/ios_dingdong_secret.png)